darshangulur/WorkExperience/README.md

 * Wrote unit test cases with XCTest and Nimble test frameworks and used OHHTTPStubs to mock network requests.
 Achieved more than 50% test coverage across the project, resulting in highly testable network, data access and view model layers.

-* [Highlighted Placeholder for describing one or two frameworks being asked for in Job Description and used in this project.
-The description should be in the following format: Action, Implementation and Result.
-If multiple frameworks for, then description should be split into multiple items.]

 * Implemented UI and Auto layout 100% in code, providing easiest way to apply style and extreme reusability.

 * Implemented Continuous Integration-Continuous Delivery (CI/CD) build process between BitBucket, Jenkins with fastlane build scripts and Hockey App, efficiently tracking multiple versions of builds across environments.